Commentary on the Gospel readings for Palm Sunday/Sunday of the Passion Year C, which includes the Passion According to St. Luke

 Herod, who had acquiesced to the beheading of Jesus’s cousin, John the Baptist, was pleased to see Jesus.
 He had heard of Jesus’s miracles and hoped Jesus might perform one for Herod and his guests.
 But since Jesus wouldn’t speak, Herod allowed his guests to mock him.
 They put a royal robe on him and Herod sent him back to Pilate without a recommendation.
 Luke notes that from that day on Herod and Pilate became friends.
 In a perverted way Jesus brought together two competitors for power in the region.
 Herod’s refusal to deal with Jesus also underscores Jesus’s innocence, as Pilate noted.

-Luke doesn’t mention the flogging, but it was a legal requirement of Roman executions from which only women and senators were exempt.
-The victim was stripped naked so that every part of the body was subject to lashing.
+Luke doesn’t mention the flogging, which would have been viewed as especially degrading.
+But it was a legal requirement of Roman executions from which only women and senators were exempt.
+The victim was stripped naked so that every part of his body was subject to lashing.
 The intensity of the flogging varied according to how long they wanted the condemned man to linger in crucifixion.

 Contrary to our popular portrayals, victims did not carry or drag the entire cross.
 The upright post was left in place and the victim only carried the crossbeam.
 The fact that Jesus was not able to carry the crossbeam, requiring the soldiers to press the bystander Simon of Cyrene into service, suggests that Jesus was in a very weakened condition from the flogging.